varlanv/java-test-konvence/README.md

 ```

 * **enabled** - whether to apply plugin logic.
 If set to **false**,
-  tasks `testKonvenceEnforceAll` and `testKonvenceDryEnforceWithFailing`
+  tasks `testKonvenceApply` and `testKonvenceVerify`
   will still be created, but will have no-op action.
 Default is **true**.
 * **applyAutomaticallyAfterTestTask** - if set to **true**, all tests will be
   automatically renamed(if needed) after `test` task.
 If set to **false**,
-  applying test naming transformations will be available only through `testKonvenceEnforceAll` task.
+  applying test naming transformations will be available only through `testKonvenceApply` task.
   Default is **true**.
 * **useCamelCaseForMethodNames** - if is to **true**, camel case method names will be used,
   instead of the default snake case.
 Default is **false**.